 I made this 3 minute video in 2014 for the Aikenhead Centre for Medical Discovery Research Week Art Competition (now there’s a mouthful!).
 The theme of the competition was “Science in Art. in Science”.
 To me, that summed up personal recovery beautifully.
 But how to explain something that I see as a process of change in a static piece of work?
 I grabbed my daughter’s camcorder, propped it tentatively over my trestle table and got to work on my canvas.
 This is the result.

-I also made another version of my painting called “Journey” which I feel is more about general wellbeing and making decisions about where we want to travel.
+I also made another version of my painting which I feel is more about general wellbeing and making decisions about where we want to travel.
 The concept is very similar, but focuses less on “recovery” and more on personal growth, which is relevant to all of us, regardless of whether we have a chronic illness or difficulty to deal with.
 I believe every one of us has things in our lives that we want to change and build on.
+That version is available from my print shop.

 Where would your kombi take you?